nizox/dico/README.md

     >>> post.to_dict(only_modified=True)
     {'title': 'New title from cli'}

-Note that `to_dict` does not contain initially imported fields.
+Note that the result does not contain initially imported fields.

 ### Create an object with partial data
 When working with real data, you will not fetch **every** fields from your DB, but still wants validation.